True Zero-Shot Inference of Dynamical Systems Preserving Long-Term Statistics

 \subsection{Dynamical similarity}

 DynaMix' mixture-of-experts design produces a natural similarity measure for comparing the dynamics of different systems, by evaluating the relative contribution of each of the experts to the forecast dynamics.
-As shown in Fig. \ref{fig:similarity}\textbf{a} (bottom), different experts specialize in specific dynamical patterns or regimes.
-Hence, we can utilize the average expert usage $\bm{e}=\frac{1}{T}\sum_{t=1}^T\bm{w}^{exp}_t$ across the generated time series to construct a similarity metric
+As shown in Fig. \ref{fig:similarity}\textbf{a} (bottom), different expert mixtures specialize in specific dynamical patterns or regimes.
+Hence, we can utilize the expert usage $\bm{w}^{exp}$ across the generated time series to construct a similarity metric $S=\frac{1}{1+W_2^2}\in[0,1]$, based on the squared 2-Wasserstein distance $W_2^2$ between the standardized expert weights $\bm{w}^{exp}$ of any two systems.

-defined here as the inverse $L_1$ norm of the $\bm{e}$ vectors between any two systems, rescaled to the range $[0,1]$.